GauravBariha/Dotfiles/README.md

 # Dotfiles

-install sway and waybar before using dotfiles
+install specified apps before using their config file.

 for waybar after installing transfer authority from etc/xdg/waybar/ files to .config/waybar/